-Reviews matter for small business, especially if you cater to the public.
+Reviews matter for small businesses, especially if you cater to the public.
 Online reviews bring the benefit of social proof, something we have talked about before.
 Social proof is the influence that the actions and attitudes of other people have on your own behavior and decisions.
 91 percent of people regularly or occasionally read online reviews.
 84 percent of people trust online reviews as much as the recommendation of a friend.

 HOW TO GET ONLINE REVIEWS FOR YOUR DENTAL OFFICE